Patient Services Team

-Jean, Alison, Alice, Leanne, Lisa, Clare, Rachel and Marie.
+Alison, Alice, Leanne, Lisa, Clare, Marie and Sophia.

 Our secretaries help us communicate with hospitals, other doctors and many other agencies on your behalf.
 They have a varied role and are key players in the smooth running of the practice.
 Their administrative tasks include; typing and sending referrals, booking appointments and transport, chasing hospital letters and test results, helping the GP's complete insurance reports and other forms, answer the phone to patient queries, scanning processing and summarising hospital letters.